reema0814/mslearn-fabric/Instructions/Labs/08-data-warehouse-analyze-data-in-a-warehouse.md

 # Exercise 7: Data Warehouse Analyze Data in a Warehouse with Fabric Copilot

-Now, you will analyze data within a data warehouse, leveraging Copilot to generate reports and gain insights into sales performance, customer details, and product information.
-By utilizing Copilot's AI capabilities, you will create custom pages, reports, and executive summaries based on the dataset, enabling deeper analysis and informed decision-making.
+### Estimated Duration: 60 minutes

+In this lab, you will analyze data in a warehouse using Fabric Copilot by connecting to your data source, running queries, and visualizing insights to drive informed decision-making.

+## Lab objectives

+You will be able to complete the following tasks:

+- Connect to the Data Warehouse
+- Explore Data Sources
+- Run Data Queries
+- Visualize Data Insights
+- Generate Reports
+- Collaborate on Findings

 1. Select the workspace **fabric-<inject key="DeploymentID" enableCopy="false"/>** (this is the workspace that mimics the lab environment)